Vision Insurance Providers

 Typically, vision insurance or vision benefits companies are preferred provider organizations (PPOs).

-A vision insurance PPO contracts with a network of eye care professionals that includes optometrists, ophthalmologists, eyewear outlets, contact lens manufacturers and optical laboratories to provide services to vision plan members at fixed rates.
-These rates often are reduced significantly below posted retail prices.
+A vision insurance PPO contracts with a network of eye care professionals that includes optometrists, ophthalmologists, opticians and eyewear retailers to provide services to vision plan members at a discount to normal retail prices.

 A vision insurance PPO usually offers access to both network and out-of-network providers.
 When obtaining care or services from a network provider, vision plan members typically are asked to make a small "co-pay" (usually $10 to $15) at the time of the visit.